lodms/rsineVad/README.md

     1.7.
 From the main menu choose "System Admin".
 From the resulting submenu choose "Packages" 1.8. "rsine" should already be in the list.
 Click "install".

+2. Administration
+    2.1.
+Settings
+         To view settings open up ${virtuosoServer}:${virtuosoPort}/rsine/settings in a browser.
+         You can change the host and port of the RSine server.